 The publisher provided data to Oxbridge Communication's compendium The Standard Periodical Directory from 1999 through 2005 (the last year for which we have data at this time).
 Total issues printed annually ranged from 250,000 to 400,000.

 A total of 193 issues was printed from December, 1989 through March, 2009.
-All are complete except August, 1998.
-We have not been able to validate if issues were printed for Spring, Summer and Fall 1991.
+All issues are complete, but we have not been able to validate if an issue was printed for Fall 1991.

 Beginning in late 1999, a website URL was added to front covers.
 The site is now defunct: www.sportcompactcarweb.com.